Cazeho/code-server-manager/README.md

 - easy to configure

-environement: on dokker and docker-compose
+environement: on docker and docker-compose

 ## Policy

-1 container= 1 user
+1 container = 1 user

 ## Install